 Paper Darts believes in being an open and accessible journal to writers.
 We also believe you deserve a better response time when you send us your work.
-While we work on reading contest entries, we're temporarily closing our regular free submissions until June 1 so we can catch our breath and catch up on reading.
-BRB!
+Our rock ‘n’ roll volunteer lifestyle has been hard to manage recently, and we still aren’t where we need to be to give you the best lit mag support we can.

 Q: What kinds of submissions do you accept?

 A: We currently publish fiction and nonfiction that is 1,000 words or less.
 If your piece is a little over, maybe by 250 words, we'll probably still read it.
 If your piece is much longer than that, we won't.

 Q: Wait, you really don't publish poetry anymore?